Ketel Marte Player Props: Diamondbacks vs. Giants

 Ketel Marte At The Plate

+- Marte leads Arizona in slugging percentage (.507) thanks to 30 extra-base hits.

-- Among qualifying hitters in MLB, he ranks 24th in batting average, 23rd in on-base percentage, and 22nd in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 21st, and he is 20th in the league in slugging.

-- He has hit a long ball in 12 games this year (17.1%), leaving the park in 3.8% of his chances at the plate.
+- In 18.3% of his games this year, he has hit a home run, and 4.1% of his trips to the dish.

-- Marte has an RBI in 25 of 70 games this year, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in three contests.
+- Marte has had an RBI in 26 games this year (36.6%), including 11 multi-RBI outings (15.5%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.